w3f/polkadot-wiki/docs/learn/learn-nominator.md

 - You will start to understand how {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} works at a technical-level.
-When you feel comfortable with your nomination skills and knowledge, you can open your [nomination pool](./learn-nomination-pools.md), help others secure the network and earn rewards, and build your reputation as a trusted nominator.
-If you need more than this, the next step is to become a [validator](./learn-validator.md).
+When you feel comfortable with your nomination skills and knowledge, you can open your [nomination pool](./learn-nomination-pools.md), help others secure the network and earn rewards, and build your reputation as a trusted nomination pool operator.
+If you like to be more involved, the next step is to become a [validator](./learn-validator.md).
 - By getting [staking](./learn-staking.md) rewards you fight
   {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} inflation and (likely) your